-By mid-2017 I was working full time guiding on Mount Rainier.
+By mid-2017, I was working full time guiding on Mount Rainier.
 I discovered a community of guides from many different walks of life, joined together by their passion for climbing and teaching.
 Drawing from their knowledge and experience, my skill set expanded faster than ever before.
 With this personal growth came career growth.
-In 2018 I made my first international trip for RMI to the Mexico Volcanoes.
-In 2019 I spent three weeks working in Alaska, guiding the West Buttress of Denali.
-I have since also added Ecuador to the list of places my guiding career has taken me.
+In 2018, I made my first international trip for RMI to the Mexico Volcanoes.
+In 2019, I spent three weeks working in Alaska, guiding the West Buttress of Denali.
+I have since added Ecuador to the list of places my guiding career has taken me.

 I work for an organized, well-respected guide service with approachable owners and managers, alongside many of the best people I have ever known.
 My work life and personal life both revolve around spending time outside, and I finally have a sense of fulfillment at work.
 I am excited about the opportunities ahead and would encourage anyone considering becoming a guide to apply at RMI and see where it could take you.